How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 - What dishes bring you the most revenue.

-- What dishes you should remove from the online menu (maybe, the proportion of costs for and profits from the dish aren’t beneficial).
+- What dishes you should remove from the online menu (maybe the proportion of the costs it takes to make it and the profit from that dish aren’t beneficial).

-- Whether you have any weak points in your marketing.
+- Whether or not you have any weak points in your marketing.

-- Whether clients are satisfied with the delivery services & others.
+- Whether or not clients are satisfied with the delivery services you provide, etc.

 🚚 On-Demand Food Delivery Website